 Payment Routes

-• enables customers to login and deposit
+• enable customers to login to your platform and deposit crypto

-• provides customers wallet addresses
+• provide end-users with deposit wallet addresses

 To get started, create your first Payment Route: